sharmkn/sharmkn/README.md

 ~~(I'm still learning about most if not all of the things I'm working with)~~

-📫 Feel free to reach me through [LinkedIn](https://www.linkedin.com/in/sharminzaman/)!
+📫 Feel free to reach me through [LinkedIn](https://www.linkedin.com/in/sharminzaman/) or [Twitter](https://www.twitter.com/secureroomba/)!

 <!--
 **sharmkn/sharmkn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.